 Your meal plan

 - You should have NOTHING to eat or drink after 10:00 pm the night before your surgery.
+This includes the night before gastric sleeve surgery (sleeve gastrectomy), gastric band procedures, gastric bypass surgery and all offered surgeries.

 - Do not regard your last meal before surgery as a chance to overindulge.